wp-cli/handbook/docs/release-checklist/index.md

 See <https://github.com/wp-cli/wp-cli.github.com#readme>

+Please also tag a release of the website, so it's easy to correlate versions of the website.

 ### Writing the release post

 Use `./utils/contrib-list -l` to generate the list of code contributors.
 Documentation contributors will need to be identified by pull requests against the wp-cli.org repository.